AdiRishi/turborepo-remote-cache-cloudflare/.github/CONTRIBUTING.md

 1. Run lint and test commands to check for any errors.
 You can do this by running `yarn lint` and `yarn test`.
 2. Write unit tests for any changes you make.
 This helps maintain the quality of the code and ensures that your changes don't accidentally break anything.
 3. Always sign your commits.
 This confirms that the changes come from a trusted source.
+Read [this documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) to learn how to sign commits.

 To create a pull request: